DHS Hurricane 3 | The Ultimate Review

 Perhaps what is more enticing about H3, is its price tag.
 Coming in at around $25 it blows its main competitors out of the water.
 Many of us have become accustomed to paying around $70 per sheet, so $25 is a welcome change.
 In terms of value for money, you really can’t do much better than DHS Hurricane 3.

 Of course, tackiness does fade over time.
 But a minute or so of care after every session prolongs tackiness longevity.
 Using a sponge and a spray of rubber cleaner or some water, gently wipe away the dirt on the rubber’s surface.
 Once it is dry, apply a rubber protection sheet to each side.
-This will keep it adequately protected whilst it is not in use.
+This will keep it adequately protected while it is not in use.

 You may also need to breathe on the rubber during matches to keep it tacky.
 Table tennis balls leave a powdery coating on rubbers which harms spin production.
-Whilst not everyone does this, I am a proponent of regularly breathing on rubbers and wiping away this coating with your hand.
+While not everyone does this, I am a proponent of regularly breathing on rubbers and wiping away this coating with your hand.
 I would argue it is especially important with tacky rubbers as this coating temporarily removes its tackiness!
 It is also not practical to break out a cleaner and sponge multiple times per match.
 So for practicalities sake, a quick breath and wipe does the trick.

 Hurricane 3 is also a less forgiving rubber than most.
 You have to adapt your strokes for looping and smashing which may feel unnatural at first.
 As stated earlier, you really have to put in a lot of effort to open up this rubbers speed.
 This is highly taxing on the body and makes it more difficult to reset to the ready position, potentially leaving you vulnerable to counters.

 The greatest reduction in speed occurs for flat-smashing.
-It is simply not designed for smashing.
+It is simply not designed for this.
 There is no chance for the spin to kick in to drive the ball forward.
 This is why Hurricane 3 is so commonly paired with a tensor rubber on backhand.

 Players reap the benefits of the rubber’s versatility on their forehand and when a smash presents itself, they twiddle their bat to their tensor rubber for the smash.
 It’s quite the strategy and very popular amongst the top Asian players.